What to do during high winds

 Property is replaceable, but there’s only one you.
 When there’s no time to batten down the hatches, the most important thing is to make sure you and your family are safe until the winds die down.

-1. Get indoors if possible when high winds are occurring.
+1. Get indoors, if possible, when high winds are occurring.
 Stay away from windows, and if winds are severe or if tornadoes are possible, move to the basement or the lowest interior room.
 Manufactured homes and trailers are not safe shelters in high winds.

-1. If you’re stuck outside in high winds, seek the safest shelter possible.
+2. If you’re stuck outside in high winds, seek the safest shelter possible.
 This could be next to a building or in an exterior below-ground stairwell.
 You want to protect yourself from flying debris or from being blown into more dangerous areas, like roads or train tracks.
 During extreme high winds or tornadoes, the safest place in an open area may be face-down in a ditch or low-lying ground, with your hands clasped behind your head.

-1. If you see downed power lines, call your local electrical utility.
+4. If you see downed power lines, call your local electrical utility.
 You can also report downed lines to your local police.
 Do not go near downed lines or utility poles.
-Downed lines can electrify puddles and even the moisture in the ground, so you should remain indoors if lines fall near your home.
+Downed lines can electrify puddles and even moisture in the ground, so you should remain indoors if lines fall near your home.

-The damaging effects of windstorms can range from broken flower pots to having your roof torn off.
+The damaging effects of windstorms can range from broken flowerpots to having your roof torn off.
 Here are some ways you can protect your property:

 When high winds are predicted or imminent:

-• Bring pets and children indoors
+• Bring pets and children indoors.

 • Secure loose items like toys, lawn furniture, trash cans, garden decorations and small potted plants by moving them to a shed or garage.